LluisGaming/LluisGaming/README.md

-- 👋 Hi, I’m @LluisGaming
+- 👋🏽 Hi, I’m @LluisGaming
-- 👀 I’m interested in basketball
+- 🏀👀 I’m interested in basketball
 - 🌱 I’m currently learning too much
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m working on a ESP8266 project
-- 📫 How to reach me ...

 <!---
 LluisGaming/LluisGaming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.